-Regulatory control and review - as Poland does not have any Nuclear Facilities according to definition in Article 2 of the Convention, therefore no control or review have been carried.
+As Poland does not have any Nuclear Facilities according to definition in Article 2 of the Convention, therefore no control or review have been carried.

-Siting regulation was based on the number of relevant IAEA safety standards including NS-R-3, series of NS-G's from 3.1 to 3.6 (now surpassed by newer documents).
-Taking this into account as well as above presented excerpt from regulations it can be sated that Polish provisions of Law are following Vienna Declaration and some of the lessons learned from Fukushima Accident.
+Siting Regulation was based on the number of relevant IAEA safety standards including NS-R-3, series of NS-G's from 3.1 to 3.6 (now surpassed by newer documents).
+Taking this into account as well as above presented excerpt from regulations it can be sated that Polish provisions of Law are following Vienna Declaration.